pamlib/iyt/docs/tutorials/index.md

 <script src="../assets/index.js"></script>

-Anything with the 🌟 emoji is my preferred options.
+Anything with the 🌟 emoji are my preferred options.
 (My opinion, do not expect them to be the best)

 ## Executors